Adaptively Clustering Neighbor Elements for Image-Text Generation: Image Captioning

+\textbf{Comparing Methods.} The majority of SOTA models can be categorized into three groups, as shown in Table~\ref{table:tab_sota}, where the top/middle/bottom parts are the ROI-based/grid-based/BERT-based models.
+Note that for APN, besides reporting the results in their paper~\cite{yang2021auto}, which is got by using ROI-based features, we also report the performance using the same grid-based features as ours, denoted as ``APN$^\sharp$''. \\

+\textbf{Results.} From Table~\ref{table:tab_sota}, we observe that ACF is comparable to most state-of-the-art performance when compared with ROI-based and grid-based models.
+Moreover, ACF-Grid and ACF-ROI achieve comparable performance with ViTCAP-large~\cite{fang2022injecting} that distills knowledge from multiple datasets.
+However, we only use the captions from MSCOCO for training.
+Moreover, compared with APN$^\sharp $~\cite{yang2021auto} which inserts an additional clustering matrix into the Self-ATT layers in the decoder, ACF achieves higher performance since it inserts the clustering matrix in both vision encoder and language decoder to build a homogeneous model.

-Also, we submit the single-model results to the online server for testing, which is shown in Table~\ref{table:tab_cap_on}.
-We can see that ACF achieves the best performance than the other models, even we do not ensemble the results as AoANet~\cite{huang2019attention}, $\mathcal{M}^2$ Transformer~\cite{cornia2020meshed}, and RSTNet~\cite{zhou2020unified}.
+Also, we submit the single-model results to the online server~\cite{codalab_competitions} for testing, which is shown in Table~\ref{table:tab_cap_on}.
+We can see that ACF achieves the best performance than the other models, even we do not ensemble the results as AoANet~\cite{huang2019attention} and $\mathcal{M}^2$ Transformer~\cite{cornia2020meshed}.
+And we outperform the large-scale model RSTNet~\cite{zhou2020unified} in most of the metrics.

-\textbf{Limitations and Potential Solutions.} From Table~\ref{table:tab_sota}, we can find that PureT-Swin~\cite{Wang_Xu_Sun_2022} achieves higher CIDEr than ours.
-There are two major reasons cause this.
-Firstly, PureT-Swin extracts visual features from Swin Transformer~\cite{liu2021swin} and then still uses Swin Transformer as the visual encoder to deal with the extracted features.
-For ACF, the used vision encoder is quite different from Swin Transformer that they apply shifted fixed-size windows, while we insert an adaptive clustering matrix into the Transformer.
-In this way, the whole captioning model (including the vision extractor) is \textit{not a strictly homogeneous} structure.
-Also, it can be seen that ACF outperforms PureT-standard which applies a standard Transformer as the vision encoder, which means that once PureT is not homogeneous, their performance will be worse.

-Secondly, they end-to-end train the whole architecture by captioning data since Swin Transformer~\cite{liu2021swin} provides well-trained parameters that PureT does not need to train their visual extractor from scratch.
-However, this requires heavy computation resources to end-to-end train the visual extractor by image annotations while we now cannot afford such computation burdens.
-However, even with these two limitations, it can be found that ACF still achieves comparable performances compared with PureT.

-To solve these limitations, we prepare to extend the computation resources like the GPU servers to build a novel pure vision global-local Transformer where ACF prior is used to learn hierarchical structure.
-And then using this model to extract visual features for solving more vision-language tasks, \eg, by building a homogeneous ACF-based vision-language model.